A female student in the University library

 You’ll emerge with a skill set that’s sought after in careers in the arts, publishing and media.
 The critical thinking, reading and analytical abilities you'll develop will also set you up for postgraduate study or roles in areas like teaching and politics.

-• Build your knowledge of literature, from Shakespeare to the present day, and across genres from crime writing to magical realism
+• Build your knowledge of English literature, from Shakespeare to the present day, and across genres from crime writing to magical realism

 • Learn from expert staff and published media experts, who are doing the latest research in this field